Installation

 You can put customisations to your environment in either your

-implementation’s init file, or in a separate and load it from the
+implementation’s init file, or in a personal init file and load it

-implementation’s init file.
-For example, I keep my customisations in
+from the implementation’s init file.
+For example, I keep my

 ;;; Lisp-Stat